 Galen Hall Golf Course – Alex Findlay, A.W.
 Tillinghast & William Gordon – Wernersville, PA

 One of the courses I was most keen to see was Galen Hall.
-It is home to one of golf’s first island greens, the moat hole and a few A.W.
+It is home to one of golf’s first island greens, the moat hole, and a few remaining A.W.
 Tillinghast holes.
-It was a brutal year of weather for Eastern Pennsylvania, with record rainfalls and oppressive heat making maintenance a challenge.
-I met golf architect Jaeger Kovich for an early morning walk of Galen Hall.
+2018 was a brutal year of weather for Eastern Pennsylvania with record rainfalls and oppressive heat making maintenance a challenge.
+On my trip, I met golf architect Jaeger Kovich for an early morning walk of Galen Hall.
 Set in the foothills of the South Mountains, the course traverses a dramatic terrain.
 The par-5 second falls nearly 200 feet in elevation.
 It’s quite the hole and gets players from the high ground into the valley where the majority of the golf course sits.
-The effects of the weather had taken a toll on Galen Hall, especially in the course’s low areas.
-The tough and rocky soils and nearby mountains give the water nowhere to go.
+The effects of the weather took a toll on Galen Hall, especially in the course’s low areas.
+The tough, rocky soils and nearby mountains give the water nowhere to go.
 Superintendent Chad Oxenreider had done his best given the course’s limited resources and trying summer.
 Galen Hall has some of the most interesting architecture available at a price everyone can afford.
 My recommendation is to find a nice stretch of the forecast and head over to see one of the most unique courses in the area.

 Reading Country Club – Alex Findlay – Reading, PA